chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

   component: Task,
   title: 'Task',
   tags: ['autodocs'],
-  //👇 Our events will be mapped in Storybook UI
-  argTypes: {
-    onPinTask: { action: 'onPinTask' },
-    onArchiveTask: { action: 'onArchiveTask' },
-  },
   //👇 Our exports that end in "Data" are not stories.
   excludeStories: /.*Data$/,
   render: (args) => ({